dins/jukola-xml-model/README.md

 * k-fold validation
 * Race and terrain specific things:
   * Estimate Jukola paces from Venla paces
-  * Estimate paces from optimal times given by track designers
   * Real time estimates for intermediaries
   * Data from year 2010 made predictions worse.
 Solve it by some kind of year/leg speed factor?
 * Data clean ups:
   * Add runners from disqualified teams
   * Match people with emit number, for example those that changed lastname at some point.
 * Document that we no longer use lognormal.
 It's now log Student T.
-* Use country specific continous varriables instead of classes. country_median for example.
+* Use country specific continuous variables instead of classes. country_median for example.